A Ukrainian CEO explains how he helped fight Russia while keeping a company afloat

 And there were also some people who didn’t want to leave, so that was also an issue.
 They had some psychological blocks they needed to get over.
 It sounds kind of easy on paper, but people have relatives.
 They have older parents, and sometimes they’re willing to leave but their parents are super against that.
 They have so many things tying them down to the place.
 So, it’s not really that trivial to detach yourself and just go anywhere.
 We were trying to convince them and reason with them in order to get them to safety.
 Sooner or later, they left.

 The whole war situation basically influenced our personal human potential.
-But our operations and our manufacturing and our sales weren’t really touched, because we manufacture in China.
-We’re a distributed team.
+But our operations and our manufacturing and our sales weren’t really touched because we manufacture in China.
+We’re a distributing team.
 We’re used to working in the U.S., in Ukraine, and China simultaneously.
 So, it’s not something that we don’t know how to do.
 It’s not a big challenge for us to coordinate and synchronize in this condition.
 So, a week or two after the invasion happened, we were back to normal, working normally.

-The only adjustments that were necessary were to people’s morale, because everybody was doom-scrolling and everybody was worrying.
+The only adjustments that were necessary were to people’s morale because everybody was doom-scrolling, and everybody was worrying.
 Everybody was worrying about their families.
 Everybody was just basically trying to grasp the idea that another country invaded ours, which is crazy in 2022, and everybody was generally super worried.
 It’s important to understand that there is no safe place in Ukraine.
 So any city you’re in, you’re a target, because they’re launching their missiles and ballistic rockets and stuff like that, so you’re constantly in danger.
 Air raid sirens are going off at least twice a day.

 More jobs to do